ssocean/PyBiblion/README.md

 ## Installation

 This project is implemented in Python.
 To get started, you need to install Python and some dependencies.
+In most cases, you just need to install the required Python packages according to the missing packages warnings.

-You can install the required dependencies with the following command:
+Or you may install the required dependencies with the following command:

 ```bash
 pip install -r requirements.txt